HXSang/Yolov11_ObjectDetection/README.md

-# YOLO Object Detection with OpenCV and Supervision
+### YOLO Object Detection with OpenCV and Supervision

 # Description
-This project utilizes the YOLO model to perform object detection in images, creating bounding boxes around detected objects and adding confidence labels for each object.
-YOLO's high accuracy and performance make it ideal for real-time object detection applications.
-Combined with a custom dataset, this project aims to detect and classify defects in electronic components during manufacturing and assembly.
-The dataset includes images of circuit boards with various defect types, assisting AI engineers and developers in training models for automated defect detection and diagnosis, ultimately enhancing quality control efficiency and accuracy.
+This project leverages the YOLO model to detect objects within images, drawing bounding boxes around each detected object and adding confidence labels.
+The high accuracy and performance of YOLO make it ideal for real-time object detection applications.
+Using a custom dataset, the project aims to detect and classify defects in electronic components during manufacturing and assembly.
+The dataset includes images of circuit boards with various defect types, enabling AI engineers and developers to train models for automated defect detection and diagnosis, ultimately improving the efficiency and accuracy of quality control processes.

-Contents
+# Contents
-This dataset contains images of electronic circuit boards captured in a production testing environment.
-Defects are categorized into five distinct types:
+The dataset contains images of electronic circuit boards captured in a production testing environment, with defects categorized into five distinct types:

-- Defect 0 - Surface scratches on the circuit board
+- **Defect 0** - Surface scratches on the circuit board
-- Defect 1 - Scratches on component surfaces
+- **Defect 1** - Scratches on component surfaces
-- Defect 2 - Missing components
+- **Defect 2** - Missing components
-- Defect 3 - Damaged components
+- **Defect 3** - Damaged components
-- Defect 4 - Solder joint or pin defects
+- **Defect 4** - Solder joint or pin defects

-Data Format
+# Data Format
-Images: Each image includes circuit boards with defect regions highlighted by bounding boxes in various colors, representing each defect type.
+- **Images**: Each image contains circuit boards with defect regions marked by bounding boxes in different colors, representing each defect type.
-Annotations: Accompanying annotation files (in CSV or JSON format) provide detailed information on the location and type of defect for each image.
+- **Annotations**: Accompanying annotation files (in CSV or JSON format) provide detailed information on the location and type of defect for each image.

-## Result example
+# Result Example
 <table align="center">
   <tr>
     <td align="center">